 In a contingency fee agreement, a client only owes an attorney fees if the attorney prosecutes a case successfully.
 We use this arrangement in cases where clients can claim money for damages – for example, in the case of personal injury or product defect.

-In a typical contingency fee arrangement, a lawyer will agree to claim a fixed percentage of what he or she can recover for a client.
+In a typical contingency fee arrangement, a Boston personal injury lawyer will agree to claim a fixed percentage of what he or she can recover for a client.
 You’ll reach an agreement about the percentage before pursuing the case.
 If you and your attorney win the case, the attorney’s fees will come out of your claim.
 If you lose, on the other hand, you’ll owe your attorney nothing.

 The main advantage of a contingency fee agreement is its low risk for the client.
 It also leads lawyers to be selective about the kinds of cases they accept and agree to litigate.